Equinix (NASDAQ:EQIX) Announces Earnings Results

-Equinix (NASDAQ:EQIX) released its quarterly earnings data on Tuesday.
-The financial services provider reported $1.36 earnings per share for the quarter, missing the Zacks’ consensus estimate of $5.63 by ($4.27), MarketWatch Earnings reports.
-Equinix had a return on equity of 6.01% and a net margin of 6.59%.
-The business had revenue of $1.71 billion during the quarter, compared to analyst estimates of $1.70 billion.
-During the same quarter in the previous year, the company earned $5.76 EPS.
-The firm’s revenue was up 9.1% compared to the same quarter last year.
+Equinix (NASDAQ:EQIX) announced its quarterly earnings results on Tuesday.
+The financial services provider reported $1.36 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $5.63 by ($4.27), MarketWatch Earnings reports.
+Equinix had a net margin of 6.59% and a return on equity of 6.01%.
+The company had revenue of $1.71 billion during the quarter, compared to analysts’ expectations of $1.70 billion.
+During the same quarter in the prior year, the business posted $5.76 earnings per share.
+The company’s revenue was up 9.1% compared to the same quarter last year.

-The company also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 23rd.
-Investors of record on Monday, March 7th will be given a dividend of $3.10 per share.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 23rd.
+Stockholders of record on Monday, March 7th will be issued a $3.10 dividend.
+This represents a $12.40 annualized dividend and a dividend yield of 1.79%.
 This is a boost from Equinix’s previous quarterly dividend of $2.87.
-This represents a $12.40 annualized dividend and a yield of 1.79%.
-Equinix’s dividend payout ratio (DPR) is presently 241.68%.
+Equinix’s payout ratio is 241.68%.

-In other news, CEO Charles J. Meyers sold 9,579 shares of the business’s stock in a transaction that occurred on Wednesday, January 19th.
-The shares were sold at an average price of $739.94, for a total transaction of $7,087,885.26.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-Also, Chairman Camp Peter Van sold 1,297 shares of Equinix stock in a transaction on Wednesday, January 19th.
-The shares were sold at an average price of $740.23, for a total transaction of $960,078.31.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 19,346 shares of company stock valued at $14,312,786.
-Company insiders own 13.20% of the company’s stock.
+A number of large investors have recently bought and sold shares of EQIX.
+Flagship Harbor Advisors LLC purchased a new position in shares of Equinix in the fourth quarter valued at approximately $333,000.
+Chicago Partners Investment Group LLC lifted its holdings in Equinix by 5.7% in the 4th quarter.
+Chicago Partners Investment Group LLC now owns 553 shares of the financial services provider’s stock valued at $370,000 after purchasing an additional 30 shares in the last quarter.
+Belpointe Asset Management LLC lifted its holdings in Equinix by 40.6% in the 4th quarter.
+Belpointe Asset Management LLC now owns 620 shares of the financial services provider’s stock valued at $524,000 after purchasing an additional 179 shares in the last quarter.
+Virtu Financial LLC lifted its holdings in Equinix by 13.6% in the 4th quarter.
+Virtu Financial LLC now owns 677 shares of the financial services provider’s stock valued at $573,000 after purchasing an additional 81 shares in the last quarter.
+Finally, Cypress Capital Group purchased a new position in Equinix in the 4th quarter valued at $651,000.
+Institutional investors own 93.64% of the company’s stock.

-A number of institutional investors and hedge funds have recently made changes to their positions in EQIX.
-Camden National Bank grew its stake in shares of Equinix by 1,519.0% during the 4th quarter.
-Camden National Bank now owns 6,395 shares of the financial services provider’s stock worth $4,567,000 after purchasing an additional 6,000 shares during the period.
-Morgan Stanley lifted its holdings in Equinix by 42.4% in the 2nd quarter.
-Morgan Stanley now owns 634,960 shares of the financial services provider’s stock valued at $509,619,000 after purchasing an additional 189,179 shares in the last quarter.
-Toroso Investments LLC lifted its holdings in shares of Equinix by 29.1% during the 4th quarter.
-Toroso Investments LLC now owns 5,251 shares of the financial services provider’s stock worth $4,442,000 after acquiring an additional 1,184 shares during the period.
-Advisors Asset Management Inc. lifted its holdings in shares of Equinix by 15.5% during the 4th quarter.
-Advisors Asset Management Inc. now owns 4,020 shares of the financial services provider’s stock worth $3,400,000 after acquiring an additional 539 shares during the period.
-Finally, Cubist Systematic Strategies LLC increased its position in Equinix by 1,060.2% during the 4th quarter.
-Cubist Systematic Strategies LLC now owns 1,369 shares of the financial services provider’s stock worth $1,158,000 after purchasing an additional 1,251 shares in the last quarter.
-93.64% of the stock is currently owned by institutional investors.
+A number of research analysts have recently issued reports on EQIX shares.
+TD Securities upgraded Equinix from a “hold” rating to a “buy” rating and cut their price target for the company from $900.00 to $850.00 in a report on Thursday.
+Deutsche Bank Aktiengesellschaft cut their price target on Equinix from $920.00 to $880.00 and set a “buy” rating on the stock in a report on Tuesday, November 9th.
+Cowen lifted their price target on Equinix from $880.00 to $890.00 and gave the company a “market perform” rating in a report on Thursday.
+Raymond James boosted their target price on Equinix from $915.00 to $950.00 and gave the stock a “strong-buy” rating in a research note on Thursday, November 4th.
+Finally, Royal Bank of Canada dropped their target price on Equinix from $885.00 to $850.00 and set an “outperform” rating on the stock in a research note on Monday, November 15th.
+Eight equities research analysts have rated the stock with a hold rating, eleven have given a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $852.24.

 Equinix Company Profile